hark130/keen-risk/slides_raw/08_01-C_Prog-Data_Structures.rst

 	Is this diagram a tree-like structure of data?
 Yes.
 It branches out.
 It contains data.
 There's an implicit relationship between the data.
 	Does each vertex have 0 or 1 incoming edges?
 Yes.
 	Does each vertex have >= 0 outgoing edges?
 Yes.

+	Use this graphic to reference the Tree-Specific Definitions
+	Q: Which nodes are fit the "leaf" definition?
+A: E, J, H, K, I
+	Q: Which node is a sibling to node "E"?
+A: F
+	Q: Is node "C" an ancestor to node "H"?
+A: No
+	Q: Is node "H" a descendant of node "C"?
+A: No
+	Q: What is the depth of node "G"?
+A: 2
+	Q: What is the heigh of node "B"?
+A: 2

 ----